 A useful question to ask is: can you get going cheaply with a modest pilot phase?
 A smaller sum that can help you proof the concept and principle of your idea, should be easier to find.
 Though don’t underestimate the time and effort required here too.

 - The “bank of mum and dad”, the “bank of friends”, or your own savings.
 These sources require serious consideration about the likelihood of the money not being returned – there is more at stake than just a paper-based financial loss, as there are wider issues and relationships involved.
 But with an informed and open discussion this can sometimes be an option

 - Crowdfunding – gathering a larger group of supporters who each contribute a small some each can be a way to get some funds flowing.
-The key here is that you need: a compelling proposition that the person in the street can connect with; and access to a large network, or the possibility of going viral.
-Having the time and effort to get this support is no small task.
+The key to crowdfunding is that you need: a compelling proposition that the person in the street can connect with; and access to a large network, or the possibility of going viral.
+Having the time and effort to get this crowdfunding support is no small task.

 - Some University and Innovation support organisations have proof of concept monies to help get you going as long as you can show the potential for your idea to be a success.

 A key question to have in mind regardless of the sources is: how much money do I need to reach a significant development milestone, or to start generating revenue?
 Each investment should enable you reach a clearly identifiable landmark on your journey that helps to proof the validity of your idea de-risks it.
 A critical landmark for all businesses is when sales start and revenue is generated – the point of any business is about making sales.
 In addition the best source of investment is profitable sales!
 It may be that the first source of revenue isn’t your final product, or service, or that it isn’t at your final price point.
 But if you can shape your plan to bring in revenue as soon as possible that can make it less risky for everyone, reduce the size of the initial challenge, and make it far more likely that you will convince funders to part with their money.

 When you have money to spend